Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 Resource, Event, Agent is an accredited accounting ontology designed for on the ground distributed supply chains; impact evaluation.
 At the opposite end of the spectrum we can leverage Monitoring, Reporting and Verification as evaluation criteria for impact certificates.
 The beauty of this design is that if these standards are changed or extended, they can be easily assimilated, updated or recomposed.

-For example we can extend MRV to be a tetradic geometry of:
+For example we can extend the triadic geometry MRV to be a tetradic geometry for more detailed resolution.
+The following was articulated by the dMeter community:
 - Directive: Human-sensing (Personal data stores, phone images, self reported data)
 - Instrumental: Remote-sensing (IOT sensors, devices)
 - Ideal: Sky-sensing (satellite, drones, aerial)
 - Ground: Reputation-sensing (identity, community trust)

-Naturally such an extension has many overlaps with REA accounting and the frame could be super imposed to increase the resolution of evaluation criteria.
+Such an extension has many overlaps with REA accounting and the frame could be super imposed to increase the resolution of evaluation criteria.

 ## Pilot Project(s)
 To bring these technologies to market requires pilot projects.
 There are obviously a number of great projects in the [Regen ecosystem](https://regennetwork.notion.site/Built-On-Regen-Network-c6266114116842e389258747454f9f07) that would stand to benefit from such composable designs and we're keen to partner based on capacity.
 Our preference is to work closely with our existing partners at Regenerating Sonora to build out a simple proof of concept as the conditions are pretty fertile; they have LEHR gardens, a community centre with a blockchain learning centre and high school tech club working with Arudino sensors.

 ### Regenerating Sonora Use Case
 Starting from the LEHR gardens, we assess possibilities.
 It's decided that the quintessential step forward is to automate the gardens water timers.
 A group of local high schoolers automate the timers using their Arduino kits.
-Through the Weco interface, these data level streams are hooked up to a storage medium of choice like Filecoin green and anchored with the Regen DataModule.
+Through the Weco interface, these data level streams are hooked up to a storage medium of choice like Filecoin Green and anchored with the Regen DataModule.

 As the students add other sensors to augment the timers with feedback loops, these are added to the systematic interface.
 These feedback loops are assessed using active inferencing; are the gardens growing better with the automation or worse?
 Student determinations may well be best guesses, rather than institutional best practice, but a credit can be issued none the less using the eco-credit module.